golemfactory/golem-docs/docs/Ncreators/javascript/tutorials/image.md

 ## Running the script

-Run the following command after ensuring the yagna service is running and configured correctly:
+Run the following command after ensuring the Yagna service is running and configured correctly:

 ```node index.mjs```